The goals of the Minor in Latin American and Latino/a Studies are

-Students must complete six (6) semesters of high school or second semester college (112) coursework in either Spanish or Portuguese.
-Note: Portuguese is not offered at Illinois State, but transfer credit will be accepted.
-Also, foreign language credit below the third semester level (115) does not count toward the minor requirement of 24 hours.
+— Language Requirement: Students must complete 6 semesters of high school or second semester college (112) coursework in either Spanish or Portuguese.
+Foreign language credit below the third semester level (115) does not count toward the minor requirement of 24 hours.

 Students must be in good academic standing with at least a 2.00 GPA to apply to the major.